mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 if they should be accessible outside the current package.

-There is no support for destructuring like in JavaScript to extract field values from a struct.
+There is no support for destructuring like in JavaScript to extract field values from a `struct`.

-If a struct field name is omitted, it is assumed to be the same as the type.
+If a `struct` field name is omitted, it is assumed to be the same as the type.
-For example,
+For example:

 ```go
 package main